tatsuhikonaito/DEEP-HLA/README.md

 * {MODEL}.config.json

-  The description of a model configuration, including grouping of HLA genes, window of SNV (Kb), and parameters of neural networks.
+  The description of a model configuration, including grouping of HLA genes, window size of SNV (Kb), and parameters of neural networks.
 The gene names must be consistent with reference data.

   ```
   {